ArctiqTeam/openshift-project-cleaner/README.md

 4) deletes said projects

 This is useful for cleaning up lab environments or anywhere that the non-core projects need to be cleared away.

+Be aware that while this playbook isn't built to be purely idempotent, if there are no extraneous groups in the cluster, then the delete step fails, as there are no namespaces to delete.

 ### HOW TO USE: